 Photo credit: Luisra Bergolla

-Due to the difficulty of doing long visits to do a survey of the houses because of the violence, I made a photographic visual survey to make an estimate of the surfaces to be painted to calculate the amount of paint we needed
+Due to the difficulty of doing long visits to do a survey of the houses because of the violence, we made a photographic visual survey to make an estimate of the surfaces to calculate the amount of paint we needed

 visual survey of houses to be painted

-As the only architect in the Network for Peace, I made this visual representation of the actual number of volunteers we needed per square meters of surface to be able to paint one coat in one hour.
+As the only architect in the Network for Peace (Red x La Paz), I made this visual representation of the number of volunteers we needed per square meters of surface to be able to paint one coat in one hour.
 It was crucial as we were looking at over 5000 square meters of house fronts to paint in one weekend!

 Sharelly organising the volunteers and the tools for an intense day of painting